toobad000/toobad000/README.md

 - **OpenClaw Automation Pipelines**
 I've been building and refining several fully autonomous pipelines using OpenClaw, including a daily reporting system, an automated video content pipeline, a website automation workflow, and an ongoing pipeline that surfaces new ways to use OpenClaw for income generation.
 None of these require manual intervention once running.

 ---

-## A Few Things I've Built

-Over time I've put together tools ranging from a CS2 clip trimmer that auto-detects and cuts to kill moments, to a crypto trading bot built on a pure market-making strategy with live candle pattern matching, to full-stack web applications.
-I tend to build whatever solves a problem I actually have.

----